 Section 1.
 Executive Committee:

-D. The term of service for Officers and Chairmen shall be from January 1 through December 31 following their election or appointment.
-No Officer may serve in the same position for more than two consecutive terms with the exception of the Corresponding Secretary and PAC Treasurer.
+- The term of service for Officers and Chairmen shall be from January 1 through December 31 following their election or appointment.
+No Officer may serve in the same position for more than two consecutive terms with the exception of Treasurer and PAC Treasurer.